The Dos & Don’ts to Keep Your Resolutions

 Why it’s difficult to keep: This is perhaps one of the most common resolutions ever.
-Other than the fact that it’s generic, one reason why it’s difficult to keep a resolution like this going is because of how vague of a goal it is.
+Other than the fact that it’s generic, one reason why it’s difficult to keep a resolution like this going is that of how vague of a goal it is.
 It’s as if you are giving the advice

 - Keep yourself healthy through having sufficient sleep, healthy diet, and regular exercise.
-It is no secret that the lack of sleep results to mood swings (worse, depression), decreasing motivation, and increasing irritability.
+It is no secret that the lack of sleep results to mood swings (worse, depression), decreasing motivation, and increased irritability.
 Science would also tell us that exercising helps our body produce neurotransmitters, endorphin and endocannabinoids which are feel-good brain chemicals.
-It is also proven by various studies that what we eat greatly affects how our mind works and our moods; in fact, almost ⅔ of people who report having mental problems do not eat vegetables and/or fruits everyday.
+It is also proven by various studies that what we eat greatly affects how our mind works and our moods; in fact, almost ⅔ of people who report having mental problems do not eat vegetables and/or fruits every day.